Oil Continues To Dive

 Let me just point out that high-yield bonds (HYG) seem completely oblivious to the latest decline in oil:

 As for the S&P 500, this is a strong bull market.
 It's risky to try to predict tops.
 Until early this week, it seemed bulls had a fairly easy path on up to 2,500.
 However, a sudden breakdown in the energy complex (with a side of REIT panic selling) might be enough to throw a spanner in the works.
-2017 hasn't been an exciting year for the general US equity market so far, but oil may help bring some much needed volatility back into the picture.
+2017 hasn't been an exciting year for the general US equity market so far, but oil may help bring some much-needed volatility back into the picture.

-Value Investor's Edge - where I contribute one or two of my top ideas a month - is celebrating its two year anniversary this week.
+Value Investor's Edge - where I contribute one or two of my top ideas a month - is celebrating its two-year anniversary this week.
 Enjoy a free trial now to see what we offer there.
 This is a limited time offer, don't miss out.

-Disclosure: I am/we are long BP,.
+Disclosure: I am/we are long BP.

 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.